What is Fluoride Varnish?

 - It is indicated for use in infants and children with moderate or high caries risk.

-- The fluoride concentration of varnish (22,600 ppm) is two times greater than typical gel or foam (12,300 ppm), but studies show that significantly less fluoride is being ingested during treatment with varnish.
+- The fluoride concentration of varnish (22,600 ppm) is two times greater than typical gel or foam (12,300 ppm), but studies show that significantly less fluoride is being ingested during teeth cleaning treatments with varnish.
 Fluoride varnish adheres to the teeth so that little to none of it is ingested.

 - Fluoride varnishes have been the standard of care in European countries as well as Canada for 25 years.